gideontong/Amy/README.md

-# amy
+# Amy

-Assistant against the competition
+Assistant against the competition.
+What do you think this is for?